Introduction to Auto Layout

 While you can use the configuration bar to live preview your app UI, Xcode provides an alternate Preview feature for developers to preview the user interface on different devices simultaneously.

-option key, then click Main.storyboard (Preview).
+In Interface Builder, click the Adjust Editor Options button and choose Preview.
 You can refer to figure 5-9 for the steps.

 Quick tip: When you add more devices in the preview assistant, Xcode may not be able to fit the preview of all devices sizes into the screen at the same time.
 If you're using a trackpad, you can scroll through the preview by swiping left or right with two fingers.
 What if you're still using a mouse with a scroll wheel?
 Simply hold the shift key to scroll horizontally.